 Concordia Educational Technology Guidelines for Faculty and Students (the “Guidelines”)

-The Guidelines below aim to balance innovation and people’s right to protect their personal information, their privacy (including their image) and their intellectual property.
-It is therefore important that users of educational technology, whether they are faculty, students or guests, respect the Guidelines that follow.
+These Guidelines aim to respect Quebec’s privacy laws, and the rights of individuals to protect their privacy (including their image) and their intellectual property, while taking into account the importance of pedagogical innovation and technology.
+It is therefore necessary that users of educational technology, whether they are faculty, students or guests, respect the Guidelines that follow.

 Concordia-supported Technologies

-The following Guidelines pertain to only some educational technologies.
-Multiple Concordia-supported technologies (i.e., software licensed by Concordia) have already been vetted for compliance with the University’s high security and privacy standards and may now be used throughout the University.
+The following Guidelines pertain to specific educational technologies.
+Multiple Concordia-supported technologies (i.e., software licensed by Concordia) have already been vetted for compliance with the University’s high security and privacy standards through the PIA process as needed and may now be used throughout the University.
 For a comprehensive list of technologies that fit into this category, please visit the Centre for Teaching and Learning’s site.

-a.
-Participants in Concordia activities (including students and guests) using third party technologies may not be obliged to reveal personal information about themselves and others.
-“Personal information” is information that allows a person to be identified (e.g., name, email address, student number, etc.).
+Participants in Concordia activities (including students and guests) using third-party technologies may not be obliged to reveal Personal Information about themselves and others.
+“Personal information” is information that allows a person to be identified directly or indirectly (e.g., name, email address, student number, etc.).

-d.
-When using third-party technologies (such as tools, e.g., Adobe Connect; or social media, e.g., Facebook, Instagram, Slack, etc.) as part of a course:
+Third party technologies – When using third-party technologies (tools such as, e.g., Adobe Connect, Google Docs, iClicker, Padlet, Kahoot, Perusall, Peerceptiv, Poll Everywhere, Kritik, Mentimeter; or social media, e.g., Facebook, Instagram, Slack, etc.) as part of a course:

 · If in-person courses are recorded, students must inform their instructor that they do not want to be recorded and their instructor should take reasonable steps to comply.
 When possible, students who do not wish to be recorded should not sit in the view of the cameras that are recording and should take care to not stand in front of the cameras.
 It should be noted that it may be impossible to avoid incidental filming of students.